bazelbuild/rules_apple/doc/rules-macos.md

 Builds and bundles a macOS application.

-The named target produced by this macro is a ZIP file.
-This macro also creates a target named `{name}.apple_binary` that represents the linked executable inside the application bundle.

 This rule creates an application that is a `.app` bundle.
 If you want to build a simple command line tool as a standalone binary, use [`macos_command_line_application`](#macos_command_line_application) instead.